Gulf investors not enough to rescue Citigroup: Dubai

 “The thinking at this stage is we will draft a policy statement and go out for comment,” Reuters quotes her as saying.

-“My sense is to try and accommodate it, but do it in an incremental way, so we get some experience with it before we open the door,” Bair told the Reuters Regulation Summit. … “Because you are holding on balance sheet perhaps you don’t get the same dilution of underwriting standards that you can get when you move them completely off,” she said.
+The FDIC chairman sees covered bonds as a way to jump-start the frozen secondary market for mortgages, and has suggested since early February that the regulator will consider how to better accomodate their use.
+Per an earlier Reuters report:“My sense is to try and accommodate it, but do it in an incremental way, so we get some experience with it before we open the door,” Bair told the Reuters Regulation Summit. … “Because you are holding on balance sheet perhaps you don’t get the same dilution of underwriting standards that you can get when you move them completely off,” she said.
 In the words of the industry source, covered bonds “force the banks to eat their own cooking.”

-… issuers’ desire to protect their credit ratings and a lack of liquidity in covered bonds mean they will not pose serious competition for the type of mortgage securities that raised the bulk of funds for housing loans in the past decade.
+Despite the interest at the FDIC, secondary market participants appear less enthused about the prospects of keeping mortgage debt on their balance sheets.
+Reuters reported on reaction to Bair’s proposal at last month’s ASF 2008 conference in Las Vegas:… issuers’ desire to protect their credit ratings and a lack of liquidity in covered bonds mean they will not pose serious competition for the type of mortgage securities that raised the bulk of funds for housing loans in the past decade.

 Covered bonds are bank obligations, and overuse of them could hurt issuer ratings, which in turn are important for other debt funding, said Paul Baalman, a Bank of America Corp structured finance executive.
 “You are never going to load up on this because you have the rating agencies looking at your secured debt,” Baalman said at the American Securitization Forum meeting in Las Vegas.